Understanding Differences between Desktop and Mobile Rankings

 Your Competitor’s Mobile Experience Sucks

-It could be your high mobile rankings happen because your site is better optimized in design and content, whereas competitors aren’t.
-You’re benefitting from their lack of excellence in content, slow speed, long paragraphs, poor scannability, or their non-responsive web design.
+It could be your high mobile rankings happen because your site is better optimized in design and content, vs competitors.
+You’re benefitting from their lack of excellence in content, poor content flow, low quality content experience, conversion page issues, high bounce rate, slow speed, poor scannability, or their non-responsive web design.

 Your web designer and content writer may have put together the right experience, by accident, since branding and sales are their priority, not SEO.
 That’s good for you, but you can still improve on it!